brandon-gs/storymash-api/README.md

 - [x] Uplaod repo to github

-  - [ ] Configure husky and lint-stagged
+  - [x] Configure husky and lint-stagged

+- [x] Configure testData module /test

+  - [x] This module only should be avaiable when NODE_ENV is test or development
+  - [x] Create POST /seed route
+    - [x] Create function to seedDb
+    - [x] Call seedDb inside the endpoint

 - [ ] Create authentication endpoints